julim29/pySnakeGame/README.md

 In the future I'm planning to make an online two-player version of this game in python.<br>

 # How to run
-To run it, simply clone this git, and run the main.py file.
+To run it, simply clone this git, and run the main.py file. <br>

-pySnakeGame gameplay image:<br>
+# Gameplay Images
 ![alt text](https://github.com/julim29/pySnakeGame/blob/main/Images/gameplay_1.png)